 1. What are the objectives of the EYiE Project?

 The objectives of the EYiE project are to provide opportunities for young people to discuss epilepsy and its effects on their lives.
-This is done via the Internet chat room, through ‘web’ pages produced by young people from 26 different countries and during youth exchange meetings held every year.
+This is done via the Internet chat room, through ‘web’ pages produced by young people from 26 different countries and during youth exchange meetings held every year. click here to play rainbow riches slots.

 2. What are the long term aims of the EYiE Project?